mautrix/docs/bridges/general/troubleshooting.md

 ## Why is the bridge bot not accepting invites?
 If the bridge starts up successfully, but inviting the bot doesn't work and the logs don't show any errors, it usually means the homeserver isn't sending events to the appservice.

+In the case of mautrix-imessage, there's no need to invite the bot for setup, so this issue manifests as outgoing messages not working.

 There are a few potential reasons this can happen:

 * There was a misconfiguration in the appservice address/hostname/port config or the homeserver can't reach the appservice for some other reason.
 The